A Beginner’s Guide to Typography: The Basics You Need to Know

 Advertisment

-Kerning, Leading, and Tracking: Adjusting Text Spacing for Readability
+Kerning, Leading & Tracking: Mastering Text Spacing

 Kerning, Leading, and Tracking Adjusting Text Spacing for Readability